Anjali777893/-SQL-Employee-Management-System-Query-Practice/README.md

 Add these visuals in the /assets folder and link them in the README!

 📌 How to Run

 - Clone this repo
-- Open employee_assignment.sql in your SQL IDE
+- Open employee_table creation.sql in your SQL IDE
 - Execute queries section by section
 - Modify and experiment—this project is a sandbox!